drmaize/ThermoAlign/README.md

     # type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit.
     vim parameters.py

-Once you've exited from vim, ThermoAlign can be run.
+Once you've exited from vim, ThermoAlign can be run from the TA_codes directory.

     # Command 5: run ThermoAlign
     ./pipeline.sh